Amir-Ahmed-Yusuf/OSTA/README.md

-It's clone of official page of Oromiya Science and Technology Authority
+This repository contains a clone of the official website of the Oromia Science and Technology Authority.
+The Oromia Science and Technology Authority is responsible for promoting scientific and technological innovation and research in the Oromia region of Ethiopia.